STwilight/net-snmp-inventory/README.md

 ## How it works?
 1. The tool scans each address in the given network with an ICMP PING.
-2. If an address responds to PING, the tool trying to obtain information from general OIDs (corresponding to [RFC3418](https://www.rfc-editor.org/rfc/rfc3418.html)) using GET and GET-NEXT SNMP requests.
+2. If an address responds to PING, the tool trying to obtain information from OIDs (corresponding to [RFC3418](https://www.rfc-editor.org/rfc/rfc3418.html)) using GET and GET-NEXT SNMP requests.
-3. If specific vendor was detected, the tool will use additional vendor's "private" OIDs in SNMP requests for additional information gathering or it's clarification.
+3. If specific vendor was detected, the tool will use additional vendor's "private" OIDs in SNMP requests for an extra information gathering or it's clarification.
-4. When all information fetched, the tool will generate the report in CSV format.
+4. When all information fetched, the tool will generate the reports in CSV format.

 ## What information is gathering?
 | Parameter                 | Object           | Node                   | OID                                                                       |